adamavenir/kerblam/README.md

 Aside from Generals (K), which have abilities that can be used each round, each cards' abilities can only be used once per game, so turn them sideways and place them in your Front Line to show they are spent.

-Officers can be *resurrected* (brought out of Graveyard) and can once again be used.
+Officers can be *resurrected* (brought out of Graveyard) or *reactivated* (by using the Medic) and can once again be used.

 __General (K), 10 OP__ — Allows you to retreat anytime in a battle, discarding half your Army, rounding up.
 Must have at least a General and one other card to retreat.
-Among officers, only Generals can be used multiple times.
+Only Generals can be used multiple times without reactivation.

 __Medic (Q),  5 OP__ — May instantly save a General from a successful snipe attempt.
-Medics cannot save any other .
+Medics cannot save any other card.
+May reactivate officers whose abilities have been used.
 In the event of a Nuke or a Kerblam, you may save one General for each unused Medic in your Army.
 (In this case, the Medic is discarded.)

-__Sniper (A), 5 OP__ — May snipe an opponent’s General *or* their Nuke.
+__Sniper (A), 5 OP__ — May attempt to snipe any card in opponent's Front Line or Covert Forces.
 Each party rolls two dice, if Sniper’s roll is higher or ties, the Snipe is successful.
-Can be used to snipe Covert Generals, but only if the Sniper’s Army has played a Spy this turn.
+Can be used to snipe specific Covert Forces, but only if the Sniper’s Army has played a Spy this turn.
+(Otherwise, they may indicate which card from Covert Forces to snipe by pointing at its card back.)

-__Spy (Jack) - 5 OP__ — Allows you to look one time at one opponent’s Covert Forces.
+__Spy (Jack) - 5 OP__ — May be used to look one time at one opponent’s Covert Forces.
+May be used to assassinate an opponent's officer when their Army retreats by any means.
+May be used to draw a card from the War Chest.

 ### Nuclear Weapons